hao-fang/ee596_spr2018_lab3/README.md

 ## Lab Checkoff
 * Task 1:
   * Show the DynamoDB table you created.
   * Search for a data entry using the query operation.
-	* What's the difference between "Scan" and "Query"?
 * Task 2:
   * Show the DynamoDB tables you created.
 	* Explain the `saveSessionTurn`, `saveUserData`, `getUserData` functions in `lambdaFunc/index.js`.